-Four Reasons Why You Should Sail in Croatia Later in the Season
+Reasons to Sail in Croatia Later in the Season

-We often get the question, “When is the best time to go sailing in Croatia?”
-Even though our busiest period is during the summer, we find that sailing in the Mediterranean in late September and October has many benefits!
-This is an opinion that is also reinforced by our repeat charter guests and our boat owners, who have discovered the perks of sailing later in the season.
+Charter guests often ask us about the best times to go sailing in Croatia.
+While our busiest period in the Mediterranean is the summer, we find that sailing in the Mediterranean in late September and October has many benefits!
+This is an opinion that our repeat charter guests and boat owners often prefer once they have discovered the perks of sailing later in the season.

-Here are the top four reasons why you should sail in Croatia in September and October:
+The top four reasons to sail in Croatia in September and October:

 1. Warm Water

-During the summer months, the sea has had time to really heat up.
-In July, the water temperature can be as hot as 29 C, which can be really nice!
-But if you are hoping for a more refreshing swim, the water temperatures in September and October of 25-23 C might suit you better!
+The sea has time to heat up during the summer months.
+In July, the water temperature can reach as high as 29°C, which can be quite pleasant.
+But if you are hoping for a more refreshing swim, the water temperatures in September and October, typically ranging from 25-23°C, might suit you better.

 2. Better Sailing Winds

-One of the main reasons that it’s so wonderful to sail during this time of the year, is the change in winds, which start to pick up in the late summer and autumn!
-It’s windy almost all year along the coast of Croatia, which makes it a paradise for sailors!
-However, in July and August, these winds can be very light, so if you are hoping to really get the most out of your sails, you should definitely plan to go sailing later in the season.
-From September to May, the Mistral (NW) and Jugo (SE) winds are the most common, and also the famous Bura (NE) wind!
+One of the main reasons that it’s so wonderful to sail during this time of the year is the change in winds, which start to pick up in late summer and early autumn.
+It’s windy almost all year along the coast of Croatia, which makes it a paradise for sailors.
+However, in July and August, these winds can be very light, so if you are hoping to get the most out of your sails, you should plan to go sailing later in the season.
+From September to May, the Mistral (NW) and Jugo (SE) winds are the most common, as well as the famous Bura (NE) winds.

-When sailing in the summer period in Croatia, Jugo is a rare wind and would mostly blow at low speeds.
-But it’s a frequent wind in autumn and can get up to 50 knots (25m/s).
+When sailing in the summer in Croatia, Jugo is a rare wind and would mostly blow at low speeds.
+But it’s a frequent wind in autumn when it can reach up to 50 knots (25m/s).
 In September and October, the Jugo starts to pick up a little from its summer slumber, allowing sailors to take advantage of it.
-Closer to winter, when the harbors are closed, this wind can be dangerous for sailors as it can create waves that reach 5 meters in the open sea and can really pick up.
+Closer to winter, when the harbors are closed, this wind can be dangerous for sailors, as it can really pick up and create waves that reach 5 meters in height in the open sea.

-The Bura wind blows in gusts and brings fine and sunny weather.
-It’s a “falling wind”, meaning winds are formed in the mountains and then get pulled down the slopes.
+The Bura wind blows in gusts and brings clear and sunny weather.
+It’s a “falling wind,” meaning the winds form in the mountains and then get pulled down the slopes.
 The coastline in Croatia is lined by mountains, creating the perfect conditions for the Bura winds to build up.
 The Bura wind blows mainly during the winter in Croatia, and the summer is almost Bura-free.
 The sweet spot to sail the Bura winds is the short window in September and October before the wind gets too strong and powerful.
 Gusts of over 200 km/h have been recorded during the winter, but in September and October, the winds are still friendly.

 3. Less Crowded